wordofwarning/wordofwarning.org/current/2014-autumnwinter/index.md

 Alongside resident gamers [The Larks](http://www.the-larks.com), in July, we embark on our fifth bid to take over Manchester's city centre with the ever-irreverent **[Hazard](/current/2014-hazard)** — look out for the tell-tale flashes of yellow and black, coming to a street near you!

-Really hoping to see you at some or all of it; if you want to check out what happened last season, have a look at our [Spring 2014 archive](/archive/2014-spring).
+Really hoping to see you at some or all of it; if you want to check out what happened last season, have a look at our [Spring/Summer 2014 archive](/current/2014-springsummer).

 ####What is Word of Warning and where did it come from?
 Simply put, Word of Warning is a one-stop shop for the bonkers, the beautiful and the bizarre of live performance: an attempt to keep alive the best of the 25 year greenroom legacy and to introduce new people to the possibilities of seeing live work in Manchester.